I believe without a doubt that financial planning is the key to having peace of mind about your finances.

 Remember, planning is dynamic.
 Plans often change based on unexpected things that happen in life.
 Job change, divorce (hopefully not!), marriage, having children, sending children to college, and many other life events alter your initial plan.

-Which brings us to the final phase of the process.
+That brings us to the final phase of the process.

 Whether we work together or you implement on your own, it’s important to understand that planning is not a set it and forget it proposition.
 For the reasons mentioned in the implementation discussion, you need to revisit the plan when changes warrant.